Make a Joyful Noise

 Worship is our joyful response to the grace of God at work in our lives and the world.
 We gather to give praise to God, confess our need for grace, and hear God’s gracious call through scripture, sermon and sacraments.
 Worship then sends us back into the world to serve God as bridge builders in a divided world; ambassadors of compassion and reconciliation; and servant leaders.

 We worship God in a variety of styles that honor tradition and embrace creativity.
 On Sunday mornings, we gather in the sanctuary at 8:30am and 11am to worship in a traditional style which includes scripture, sermon, and choral music.
-On Wednesday evenings at 6:30pm, we gather in Hess Chapel for a meditative Shalom Sabbath service of healing and wholeness using prayer, Taize music and candlelight.
+On Wednesday evenings at 6:30pm, we gather in Hess Chapel for Evening Prayer, a meditative service of healing, wholeness and hope with music, candlelight and communion.
 All are welcome.
 Come as you are.

 OUR SERVICE TIMES

 Sacraments enable us to visibly and tangibly encounter God’s grace.
 They are signs and seals of the real presence of God’s love and grace impacting and shaping our lives.
 We participate in two sacraments, baptism and the Lord’s Supper.
 We baptize infants and adults, and our table is open to all seeking and searching for God’s grace through Jesus Christ.

 WHAT IS THE SACRAMENT OF HOLY BAPTISM?

 Baptism is a sign of God’s grace freely given, reminding us of the faithfulness of God.
 We believe that God’s grace is visibly present when we celebrate the Sacrament of Baptism.
 We believe that God’s grace is freely given to us enabling our response in faith.